JeffJrShim/lyrililycogs/README.md

 # lyrililycogs
- cogs
 This cog is made for the Lyrical Lily character cords.
 Support is not provided for the installation of this cog.

 # Installation
 Do ```[p]repo add LyriLilyCogs https://github.com/JeffJrShim/LyriLilyCogs``` and do ```[p]cog install LyriLilyCogs lyrililycogs``` Where [p] = your prefix